 Laser eye surgery has two main types of procedure: 1) LASIK, and 2) PRK (essentially identical to LASEK).

 LASIK is by far the most treatment worldwide.
 At Focus, 97% of all laser eye surgery procedures are Z-LASIK, our most advanced treatment.

 Laser eye surgery in the UK

-Laser eye surgery results mean a liberation from glasses or contact lenses.
-This freedom is patients comment on after having the operation.
-After often decades of use patients are delighted with the outcome of the surgery at being able to dispose of their glasses.
+Surgery results can mean a liberation from glasses or contact lenses.
+This freedom is what patients comment on after having the operation.
+After often decades of use, patients are delighted with the outcome of the surgery at being able to dispose of their glasses.

-With laser eye surgery now having achieved a perfect or near-perfect result for the correction myopia (shortsight), most clinics are now focusing on laser eye treatment for presbyopia, which is the age-related loss of near vision.
-Focus offer laser blended vision to patients aged 45 or older, which gives excellent results for those people who need reading glasses or varifocals.
+With laser eye surgery in expert hands now having achieved superb results for the correction myopia (shortsight), most clinics are now focusing on laser eye treatment for presbyopia, which is the age-related loss of near vision.
+Focus offer laser Blended Vision to patients aged 45 or older, which gives excellent results for those people who need reading glasses or varifocals.

 How much does laser eye surgery cost?

-We offer a range of treatments from short sight, long sight and also blended vision in our state of the art London clinic.
-Our prices range from £1425 per eye for short sight treatments up to higher prices for more complex prescriptions.
-Our blended vision treatment is £1950 per eye.
-If you wish you can finance the surgery – please visit the pricing and finance section of this site for more information as we have a variety of options.
+We offer a range of treatments from short sight, long sight and also Blended Vision for reading glasses in our state-of-the-art London clinic.
+Please visit our laser eye surgery prices page for more information.
+If suitable, you may wish to finance the surgery – please visit the pricing and finance section of the page linked to above for more information, as we have a variety of options.
 You might want to follow us on twitter or visit our Facebook page for more information (links at the bottom and top of each page).